oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Most of the endpoint implementations of the token-mediating backend are similar to those described for a BFF.

 - The "check session" endpoint (Steps B and I in the diagram above) is an API endpoint called by the browser-based application.
 The request will carry session information when available, allowing the backend to check for an active session.
 The response should indicate to the browser-based application whether the session is active.
 If an active session is found, the backend includes the access token in the response.
 Additionally, the backend can include other information, such as identity information about the authenticated user.
-- The endpoint that initializes the Authorization Code grant type (step C) is identical to the endpoint described for the BFF architecture.
+- The endpoint that initializes the Authorization Code flow (step C) is identical to the endpoint described for the BFF architecture.
 See section {{bff_endpoints}} for more details.
 - The endpoint that receives the authorization code (step E) is identical to the endpoint described for the BFF architecture.
 See section {{bff_endpoints}} for more details.
 - The endpoint that supports logout is identical to the endpoint described for the BFF architecture.
 See section {{bff_endpoints}} for more details.